3-D Ultra Pinball: 3-D Ultra Pinball: Creep Night

 After finishing all the 3 tables, comes a changed Castle table, with 5 new challenges.

 This was also released with several demos of other software titles also by Sierra Online.

 3-D Ultra Pinball: Creep Night received a score of 3 out of 5 from MacUser.

 3-D Ultra Pinball: The Lost Continent

 Lost Continent (1997) had a Jurassic Park-like set.
 It followed a storyline, in which a plane falls on an island where an evil genius, Heckla, has created dinosaurs of other animals and the cavemen who live there.
 Professor Spector, his assistant Mary, and adventurer Rex Hunter try to escape back to the modern world, rescue tribal woman Neeka and stop Heckla and his army of robots.

 It has no challenges but features 16 tables, divided in 3 "sectors": Jungle, Temple and Chambers (Heckla's Lab).

 3-D Ultra NASCAR Pinball

 As the title reads, it is a NASCAR-themed pinball, released in 1998.

 The game only has 3 fields: garage, track and pitstop.

-It features several famous NASCAR drivers like Dale Earnhart and Bobby Labonte as playable characters, but the choice affects only audio commentaries and field decorations.
+It features several famous NASCAR drivers like Dale Earnhardt and Bobby Labonte as playable characters, but the choice affects only audio commentaries and field decorations.